aidanrohm/Aidan-Rohm-Lab-IVGD/lab-3/README.md

 easy to see the mushrooms below swarm/chase the player.

 I am looking forward to some feedback and a chance to improve!

+--> The ABOVE is documentation from Lab 2 <--
+--> Lab 3 was started as a duplicate of Lab 2 and will be expanding on the concepts and structures from the previous lab <--